buenasdiasworld/JoinMe-FrontEnd/README.md

 profile and message page have not been developed yet

+I have developed this projest as part of the team, my tast was events slider page

 ### how to start
 open projet in android studio, get dependencies and start